thinklearndo/garagedooropennotifier/SoftwareSetup.md

 };
 ```

-If you are using gmail, you will need to add a app password.
+If you are using gmail, you will need to add an app password.
 See here for info: https://support.google.com/accounts/answer/185833?hl=en.

 That app password will need to entered into the pass field.